A Storm in Summer

-A Storm in Summer is a 2000 American made-for-television drama film directed by Robert Wise and starring Peter Falk, Andrew McCarthy, Nastassja Kinski and Ruby Dee.
+A Storm in Summer is a 2000 American made-for-television drama film directed by Robert Wise and starring Peter Falk, Andrew McCarthy, Nastassja Kinski, and Ruby Dee.
+The film premiered on Showtime on February 27, 2000.
 It is the last film to be directed by Wise.
-Rod Serling first wrote the original script in 1970 and the filmmakers re-used the same one for this production.
+Rod Serling's original script had previously been adapted as a 1970 television film directed by Buzz Kulik starring Peter Ustinov and N'Gai Dixon, and the filmmakers re-used the same script for this production.
 Serling's script was posthumously honored with an Emmy nomination and a Writers Guild Award.

 Producer Renee Valente won a Daytime Emmy in 2001 for her work on the film.

+Plot

+A lonely, bitter man (Peter Falk) bonds with an inner-city boy (Aaron Meeks) entrusted to his care in upstate New York.